return to Natural Dog Health Remedies

 • promoting weight loss.

-Even healthy dogs can benefits from enzyme supplementation for optimal digestion and toxin elimination.
+Even healthy dogs can benefit from enzyme supplements for optimal digestion and toxin elimination.
 With better digestion, our dogs will have less gas, firmer stools, and fresher breath.
 They will also have a healthier, shinier coat with fewer skin problems.

 • are fed cooked or processed food